ABOUT THE PROGRAM

 - The proposed goal and its rationale are available for pubic inspection and comment at RTA during normal business hours for a period of 30 days after the notice appears.

 Contract-specific DBE participation determination

-OBD reviews contract specifications to determine whether subcontracting opportunities exist, and whether there are certified DBE firms that potentially could perform any portion of the contract work.
+OBD reviews contract specifications to determine whether subcontracting opportunities exist, and whether there are certified DBE firms that potentially could perform some portion of the contract work.

-- Where there are subcontracting opportunities on a project, and certified DBE firms are found to exist, OBD generally will establish a DBE participation goal for the contract.
+- Where there are subcontracting opportunities on a project and certified DBE firms are found to exist, OBD generally will establish a DBE participation goal on the contract.

 - Bidders are required to make a good faith effort to achieve the DBE participation goal established for a contract through the utilization of one or more certified DBE firms.
 The DBE firms used must be certified at the time the contract is awarded.

-- Bidders are required to respond with specific documentation concerning the nature and dollar amount of participation for each proposed DBE firm.
+- Bidders are required to provide specific documentation reagrding the nature and dollar amount of participation for each proposed DBE firm.